-The Play Strategy for Scotland values play as a life-enhancing daily experience for all our children and young people.
-The Strategy describes play as children’s behaviour that is freely chosen, personally directed and intrinsically motivated.
-It is performed for no external goal or reward, and is a fundamental and integral part of healthy development- not only for individual children but also for the society in which they live.
+Play is a life-enhancing daily experience for all our children and young people.
+Play is freely chosen, personally directed, and intrinsically motivated.
+It is performed for no external goal or reward and is a fundamental and integral part of healthy development- not only for individual children but also for the society in which they live.